Ferries from

 Ferries from Athens to Lesbos are available with 2 operators.
 There are 2 ferry routes.
 Ferries from Athens (Piraeus) to Mytilene and Athens (Piraeus) to Sigri are popular ferry trips from Athens to Lesbos.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Athens to Lesbos sail approximately 7 times per week and are provided by Blue Star Ferries & Hellenic Seaways.
+Ferries from Athens to Lesbos sail approximately 7 times per week with Blue Star Ferries & Hellenic Seaways.

-Athens to Lesbos ferry time ranges between 9 hours and 36 hours 20 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Athens to Lesbos takes between 9 hours 50 minutes and 16 hours 55 minutes, depending on the route, operator and ship.

 What is the fastest ferry from Athens to Lesbos?

-The fastest ferry from Athens to Lesbos is in 9 hours on the Athens (Piraeus) to Mytilene ferry with Blue Star Ferries.
+The fastest ferry from Athens to Lesbos takes 9 hours 50 minutes on the Athens (Piraeus) to Mytilene ferry with Blue Star Ferries.

-Is there a car ferry from Athens to Lesbos?
+Can I take my car on the ferry from Athens to Lesbos?

-Yes, you can travel on a car ferry from Athens to Lesbos with Blue Star Ferries & Hellenic Seaways.
+Yes, you can take your car on the ferry from Athens to Lesbos with Blue Star Ferries & Hellenic Seaways.

 How far is Athens from Lesbos?

-The distance between Athens and Lesbos is 215 miles (345km) and 186 nautical miles.
+The distance between Athens and Lesbos is approximately 215 miles, 345km or 186 nautical miles.

-How much does a ferry cost from Athens to Lesbos?
+How much is the ferry from Athens to Lesbos?

 Ferry from Athens (Piraeus) to Mytilene

-The Athens (Piraeus) to Mytilene ferry ferry sails approximately 7 times weekly with a crossing time of 12 hours 15 minutes.
+The Athens (Piraeus) to Mytilene ferry sails approximately 7 times per week, with a crossing time of 12 hours 15 minutes.

 Ferry from Athens (Piraeus) to Sigri

-Athens (Piraeus) to Sigri ferry ferries sail about 1 times weekly with a sailing time of 9 hours 50 minutes.
+Athens (Piraeus) to Sigri ferry ferries sail approximately 1 times per week, with a sailing time of 9 hours 50 minutes.

 How to book ferry tickets from Athens to Lesbos

-Book and compare Athens Lesbos ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Athens to Lesbos ferry tickets, operators, timetables and prices using our Deal Finder.

 Ferries from Athens to Lesbos